Monday, November 30, 2015

 Schoenberg's Pierrot Lunaire (directed by Oliver Herrmann, singed by Christine Schäfer & conducted by Pierre Boulez);

-Wikipedia: A Tool For the Ruling Elite (Helen Buyniski);
+Wikipedia: A Tool For the Ruling Elite (Helen Buyniski) [this video was taken out of Youtube];

 "...
 I've always thought that we should open a theme restaurant and call it Café Auschwitz..."